Home/Fish/Barred Sand Bass

 How to Store

-Store in the coldest part of the refrigerator and consume within 1-2 days for optimal freshness.
+Store in the coldest part of the refrigerator and use within 1-2 days.
+For longer storage, freeze it.

 Myths vs Realities